SK Herd

 Sportsklubben Herd is a sports club from Ålesund, Norway.
 It has sections for association football, handball and swimming, and was founded on 22 August 1932.
-The men's football team plays in the Third Division (fourth tier) having been relegated from Second Division in 2011.
+The men's football team plays in the Fourth Division (fifth tier) having been relegated from Third Division in 2019.

 History

 Herd was promoted from the Fourth to the Third Division following the 2008 season.
 Ahead of the 2009 season they signed Lasse Olsen and Karl Oskar Fjørtoft for both playing and non-playing capacities.
 In 2010 it contested a playoff to win promotion, and succeeded by beating Sunndal 8–2 on aggregate.
 In their first season in Second Division, they finished last with 17 points in 24 matches and was relegated.